Centella Asiatica as a gift in the cart!

 C Lavender essential oil 0,50

-C IPA (isopropyl alcohol) As required
+C IPA (isopropyl alcohol) As needed

 Silicone mould rectangles ---